wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 ### Broken Read-Modify-Write

 OCC features a Read-Modify-Write (RMW) execution pattern.
-Atomic read phases (with regard to concurrent writes) and atomic write phases (with regard to concurrent writes) are necessary for a schedule to be accepted by OCC validation, which generates serializable schedules.
+Atomic read phases (with regard to concurrent writes) and atomic write phases (with regard to concurrent writes) are necessary for a schedule to be accepted by OCC, which generates serializable schedules.
 The atomicity of read and write phases alone, however, are not sufficient to ensure serializability.
 Even if read and write phases are atomic with regard to concurrent writes, if some interleaving transaction updates data items after read phase completes and before the serial validation-write phase starts, then the schedule can be non-serializable, as shown in the example below: